Bills fire 2 offensive assistants: Robiskie, Castillo

 Earlier in the day, general manager Brandon Beane said Castillo was fired Tuesday.

-The shake-up comes after the rookie Josh Allen-led offense displayed inconsistencies in contributing to the team’s 6-10 finish.
+The shakeup comes after Buffalo’s offense finished 30th and despite rookie quarterback Josh Allen showing gradual development in winning three of his final six starts to finish 5-6.

+Castillo also oversaw the LeSean McCoy-led running game, which sputtered during his second season in Buffalo.

-A patchwork offensive line contributed to running back LeSean McCoy finishing with career lows with 514 yards rushing and averaging 3.2 yards per carry.
+The Bills ranked ninth in the NFL with 1,984 yards rushing, though Allen accounted for nearly a third of that with a team-leading 631 yards.
+McCoy had career lows with 514 yards rushing and by averaging 3.2 yards per carry.

+Buffalo’s patchwork offensive line never entirely jelled in having difficulty replacing the offseason losses of center Eric Wood and guard Richie Incognito.

+“There were some times throughout the season where I didn’t think we played well enough; we were out of sync up front,” McDermott said during his season-ending news conference on Monday.
+“That’s an area that we have to look hard at this offseason.”

+McDermott and Castillo previously worked together with the Philadelphia Eagles.
+Castillo was the Eagles offensive line coach before taking over as defensive coordinator after McDermott was fired following the 2010 season.

+Robiskie was hired by the Bills to replace Phil McGeoghan, and inherited a mostly young and unproven group of receivers behind returning starter Kelvin Benjamin.

-At receiver, starting Kelvin Benjamin’s production regressed to the point he was released by the team with four weeks left in the season.
+Benjamin’s production regressed to the point he was released with four weeks left in the season.

 Robiskie did play a role in developing second-year receiver Zay Jones and undrafted rookie Robert Foster.
 Jones led the team with 652 yards receiving and seven touchdowns, while Foster established himself as a starter over the final month of the season.